patan4ik/kraken-portfolio-tracker/README.md

 - Fetch current balances and prices
 - Save a balance snapshot
 - Update your historical CSV log
-- Initialize or reuse balances_history/ledger.db
+- Initialize or reuse ledger.db

 Generate all reports from SQLite:
 - EUR spend report
 - Asset acquisition report